Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Results

 expressed in lattice units with $A=0.3$, $B=0.2$, $C=0.1$ and $N$ being the number of lattice nodes per reference length $L_0$.
 The reference velocity $U_0^\mathrm{lbm}$ is related by construction to the Mach number through $U_0^\mathrm{lbm} = \mathrm{Ma}/\sqrt{3}$.
 The magnetic field is initially proportional to the fluid velocity with

 since $U_0=V_A$.
-For simplicity, the initial density is uniformly equal to one.
-The (normalised) Hall parameter is fixed at $\epsilon_H=1$, that is $\epsilon_H^\mathrm{lbm}=N$ according to \eqref{eq:hall_param_lu2}.
+For {sake of} simplicity, the initial density is {set to one everywhere in the space}.
+The (normalized) Hall parameter is fixed at $\epsilon_H=1$, that is $\epsilon_H^\mathrm{lbm}=N$ according to \eqref{eq:hall_param_lu2}.
 This value ensures that the solution is affected by the Hall effect with $L_H = L_0$ from \eqref{eq:Hall_param}.
-A three-dimensional rendering of the initial conditions expressed in \eqref{eq:Xia_IC} and \eqref{eq:Xia_IC2} is represented in Fig.~\ref{fig:3D_rendering}.
-With this initial condition, the current density $\mathbf{J}=\bNabla\times \mathbf{B}$ is non-zero at $t=0$.
-The parameters of the different simulations are reported in Tab.~\ref{tab:params}.
-The Mach number is small enough to approach the incompressible limit and reduce the discretisation error of the LB method.
-The CFL condition imposed by this solution is also satisfied. {Finally, let us mention that analogous simulations were performed with the phase speed $\alpha_-$ yielding very similar results on accuracy and stability.
-However, the phase speed is much larger in the latter case, therefore requiring a significant reduction of the Mach number (with $\epsilon_H=1$).
-Only results for $\alpha_+$ and the velocity field ($\mathbf{b} = \alpha_+ \mathbf{u} + \hat{\mathbf{e}}_z$) are presented in the following.}
+A three-dimensional rendering of the initial conditions expressed in \eqref{eq:Xia_IC} and \eqref{eq:Xia_IC2} is {displayed} in Fig.~\ref{fig:3D_rendering}.
+With this {initialization}, the current density $\mathbf{J}=\bNabla\times \mathbf{B}$ is non-zero at $t=0$.
+The parameters {used in} the different simulations are reported in Tab.~\ref{tab:params}.
+The Mach number is {always} small enough {for the plasma} to approach the incompressible limit and {in order to} reduce the {intrinsic} discretization error of the LB method.
+The CFL condition imposed by this solution is also satisfied.
+Finally, let us mention that analogous simulations were performed with the phase speed $\alpha_-$ yielding very similar results on accuracy and stability.
+However, the phase speed is much larger in the latter case, requiring a significant reduction of the Mach number (with $\epsilon_H=1$).
+Results {obtained} for $\alpha_+$ and the velocity field only ($\mathbf{b} = \alpha_+ \mathbf{u} + \hat{\mathbf{e}}_z$) are presented in the following.